FailAcademy/learning/html-css-essentials/adp-vancouver/_lessons/week-02/_01-functional-programming.md

 }
 ````

-The filter function cannot be created with map.
-Why?
+Can we write a filter function using map?

-// map returns the same number of items that go in
+*( No. map returns the same number of items that go in. )*

+Check that students understand the difference between concat and push.

 ```js
 let a = [1, 2];